Julia Allison: Speaking career

-She founded a social media talent agency called Non Society in 2007 and pitched the idea of a collaborative living space for social media content producers, now called a collab house; Bravo filmed a pilot of a projected reality show, IT Girls.
-She acquired corporate endorsement deals and co-starred in a major campaign for the Sony Vaio laptop alongside Justin Timberlake and Peyton Manning, spoke at business conferences, and attended the annual World Economic Forum meeting and the White House Correspondents' Dinner.
-In 2010, she moved to Los Angeles, where she co-starred in Miss Advised, a documentary series about her writing a column at Elle and living and dating in LA that ran for one season on Bravo.
+Allison has given keynotes at conferences like DLD Munich (The Guardian described her talk as "smart, tech-savvy and funny"), attended the annual World Economic Forum meeting and the White House Correspondents' Dinner.
+In 2010, she moved to Los Angeles, where she co-starred in Miss Advised, a documentary series about her writing a column for ELLE magazine, and living and dating in LA that ran for one season on Bravo.